 Cost of Attendance

 The MCDS program does not offer financial assistance, but our students find various ways to finance their education, including external scholarships, loans, university employment or payment in full.
-Teaching assistantships are sometimes available, only in the second and third semester.
+Teaching assistantships are sometimes available, typically in the second and third semester.
 The assistantship covers only a small part of the cost of tuition.
-Many organizations award external scholarships for Carnegie Mellon students, and U.S. citizens may also finance the cost of education through government-secured Stafford Loans.
+Many organizations award external scholarships for Carnegie Mellon students, and U.S. citizens may also finance the cost of education through government-secured Stafford Loans or part-time employment.
 Students with full-time jobs can also enroll in the program part time.
 For more information on graduate student financial aid please visit the financial aid website.